maxzheng/great-life-guide/techniques-and-tips.md

 ### #4 Exercise

-Do cardio exercises for at least 30 minutes a day to boost your [happiness, mental and physical health, improve brain functions and memory, sleep, energy levels, and many more](https://www.healthline.com/nutrition/10-benefits-of-exercise), therefore productivity too.
+Do cardio exercises for at least 30 minutes a day to boost your happiness, mental and physical health, improve brain functions and memory, sleep, energy levels, and [many more](https://www.healthline.com/nutrition/10-benefits-of-exercise), therefore productivity too.
 Just walking can [improve working memory and increase creativity by 60%](https://podcasts.apple.com/us/podcast/153-3-kwik-tips-for-brain-exercise/id1208024744?i=1000456008448)!

 Don't like to exercise?
 No problem.
-Make it into a habbit using [Tiny Habits](https://www.youtube.com/watch?v=AdKUJxjn-R8).
+Easily make it into a habit using [Tiny Habits](https://www.youtube.com/watch?v=AdKUJxjn-R8).

 Leaderships
 -----------